rjurga/plasmon-fluorescence/README.md

 The software is validated through several tests in the `tests.py` file.
 The tests include:
 - Comparison of Mie coefficients and special functions with numerical values from Wolfram Alpha.
 - Comparison of normalized total and radiative decay rates with results of finite element method computations.
-With a maximum angular mode number of 111, the relative difference in the performed tests is bounded above by 3%.
+With a maximum angular mode number of 111, the relative difference in the performed tests is bounded from above by 3%.
 This worst case is achieved when the dipole is as close as 1 nm from the surface of the metal sphere.

 ## References